×

 NKJ Leviticus 23:10-11 "Speak to the children of Israel, and say to them: 'When you come into the land which I give to you, and reap its harvest, then you shall bring a sheaf of the firstfruits of your harvest to the priest.
 11 'He shall wave the sheaf before the LORD, to be accepted on your behalf; on the day after the Sabbath the priest shall wave it.

 Why is it important that the grain be planted by Hebrews?
-It is important because the grain of the offering represents the people whom God was going to “accept” – the grain represents the Hebrew people.
+It's important because the grain of the offering represents the people whom God was going to “accept” – the grain represents the Hebrew people.
 In an article entitled “the Role of the Firstfruits” 4 I explain that the “omer” that was waived by the priest was filled with grain that had been beaten fine and repeatedly sifted to the point that it was finally acceptable to God.
-That grain could never represent the Canaanite people, especially those from Jericho who were so vile that God forbid anything of theirs that could not endure refining by fire (gold, silver, bronze and iron) from being taken during the siege.
-It all had to be destroyed.
+Canaanite grain could never represent the Hebrew people.
+The Hebrews had no part in sowing it, tending to it, cultivating it, etc. Thus it could never be considered 'Hebrew' grain.

 The grain for the Wave Sheaf Offering would have to be grain that both God and the Hebrews worked together to produce.
 God would provide the land 5, the sun, and the water, and the Hebrews would provide the seed and the manpower.
-Together, they would produce godly fruit – acceptable to YHVH, the god of Israel.
-In a nutshell, the Wave Sheaf Offering was symbolic of the Hebrew people doing the job for which they had been called.
+Together, they would produce godly fruit – acceptable to YHVH.
+In a nutshell, the Wave Sheaf Offering was symbolic of the Hebrew people doing the job for which they had been called - bringing forth fruit.

 The importance of having grain that is raised by the Hebrews in the Promised Land is illustrated in this often overlooked instruction and blessing.
 It goes like this –